JonathanC13/python_ref/Structures/ok.md

   **Summary**
   I took an elective on software verification and validation that taught methods for black box, white box, and integration testing.
   - Questions doc

+  - Functional requirements: Defines what the system behaviour is with certain inputs described in its specifications.
+	Unit testing (test individual methods), integration testing (big bang, top down, bottom up, sandwich) After unit tests determine which modules to do integration testing order.
+System testing, acceptance testing.

+  - Non-functional requirements: How the system operates like the quality of the system Examples are Usability, security, performance (execution speed). (- testing)

+  - Black box testing: Concerned with what the output is with a certain inputs to test functionality.
+Can be used to confirm functional and non-functional requirements, but you don’t know how much of the system was tested.

+  	Functionality-Based Input Domain Modeling with pairwise testing and all combinations.
+  	Boundary value analysis
+  	For GUI, record/ playback

+  - White box testing: Testing the paths within the code to achieve code coverage, but doesn’t reveal missing functionality.
+Still checking expected output in the end, may be hard due to many branches and loops.
+Cons quite complex and expensive.

+  	Control flow, data flow, logic coverage

+  - integration testing methodologies:
+	First the modules have to be ordered by dependencies, then there are 4 methods that determine the order that the modules are tested.

+		1. There is Big Bang Integration, where after all the modules are tested, they are all put together and the whole system is tested at once.
+This makes it difficult to find the root cause of any error.

+		2. There is Bottom-Up integration, where the modules with no dependencies are tested first then you connect upwards.
+This requires drivers with no stubs.
+The problem is that the lower level is more general routines and error in design at the top level may affect it.

+		3. There is Top down integration, where all the top controlling modules are tested first.
+Less drivers are needed, but need more stubs which are more error prone and complex.

+		4. Last is Sandwich integration, where there is a target middle layer and the bottom and top are tested.
+Tests both the controlling and general purpose routines, but the middle layer modules may not be sufficiently tested.

 agile scrum
   Scrum sprints ~ 2 weeks**